jax-ml/jax/jax/experimental/jax2tf/README.md

 has been serialized from JAX to a TensorFlow SavedModel, or to save to TensorFlow SavedModel a JAX program that uses a TensorFlow library.

-Tip: As of version 0.4.7 (March 2023), there is a new option `native_serialization` to use JAX's native lowering to StableHLO to obtain one StableHLO module for the entire JAX function instead of lowering each JAX primitive to a TensorFlow op.

-The preferred mode of JAX-TensorFlow interoperation is by way of **native serialization** in which the target function is lowered to StableHLO using standard native JAX or TensorFlow APIs, and then the StableHLO module is invoked from the other framework.
+Tip: As of version 0.4.14 (July 2023) the default mode of JAX-TensorFlow interoperation is by way of **native serialization** in which the target function is lowered to StableHLO using standard native JAX or TensorFlow APIs, and then the StableHLO module is invoked from the other framework.
-To enable this mode, set `native_serialization=True` (soon to be the default).
-This has several advantages:
+The native serialization mode has several advantages:

    * supports virtually all operations supported by native execution, e.g., `xmap`, `shard_map`, `pmap`, parallel collective operations, and all primitives at all data types.
-   * uses standard native code paths in each framework, and thus it is easier to trust that the semantics and performance stays faithful to the native semantics, across platforms.
-Has optional checking that the code runs on the platform for which it was serialized.
+   * uses standard native JAX code paths for lowering, and thus it is easier to trust that the semantics and performance stays faithful to the native semantics, across platforms.
    * the metadata associated with the operations, e.g., source location, is identical to what native execution uses.
+   * includes safety checking that the serialized code is executed on the platform for which it was serialized.

 At the moment when using JAX native serialization the whole JAX compilation unit is wrapped with a single thin TensorFlow op,